peterruler/cats-dogs-server/README.md

 # explanation

-- The Frontend is ReactJS in the frontend directory see `./frontend/src/App.js`
+- The frontend is ReactJS in the frontend directory see `./frontend/src/App.js`
-- Backend is using Nodejs Express server that calls Python Script in a miniconda environment Backend is in `./app.js` and 'ai' file is located in `./catsanddogs.py` (no Python Django for now, because I prefer nodejs)
+- Backend is using nodejs express server that calls Python Script in a miniconda environment
+- Backend is in `./app.js` and 'ai' file is located in `./catsanddogs.py` (no Python Django for now, because I prefer nodejs)

 # list of important files